WojciechKretowicz/Multicore-TSNE/README.md

 #### From source

 Make sure `cmake` is installed on your system, and you will also need a sensible C++ compiler, such as `gcc` or `llvm-clang`.
-On macOS, you can get both via [homebrew](https://brew.sh/).
-You alse need the ffmpeg program added to your Path variable.
+You also need the `ffmpeg` program installed and added to your Path variable.

 To install the package, please do:
 ```